jn64/Cemu-rpm/README.md

 $ dnf -qC rq --installed --nvr Cemu
 ```

-Only [report upstream](https://github.com/cemu-project/Cemu) if you can reproduce the bug with upstream builds (AppImage) or by building it yourself.
+Only [report upstream](https://github.com/cemu-project/Cemu/issues) if you can reproduce the issue with upstream builds (AppImage) or by building it yourself.

 ## For packagers

 TODO: document glslang workaround for Copr.
 Breaks local builds.
 See spec file

+Automatic rebuilds on Copr are triggered via webhook on branch/tag creation

 ## License